Mechanobiology &

 Mechanobiology & Soft Materials Laboratory

-Biomedical Engineering Program
+Undergraduate Student, Biomedical Engineering Program

 Honors College

-B.S. in Biomedical Engineering﹣ University of Arkansas (Expected - 2026) 🇺🇸
+B.S. in Biomedical Engineering ﹣ University of Arkansas (Expected 2026) 🇺🇸

 I work with Gustavo on the heart valve-on-chip (VOC) platform.
 My work in Balalab is primarily focused on fabricating, testing, and prototyping design alterations to the VOC.
 In addition to my work on the VOC platform, I aim to develop a new biaxial stretch platform, which I will use to investigate the effects of different levels of biaxial strain on aortic valve endothelial cells (VECs).
 I will be completing this project for my honors thesis, and I hope that the new biaxial platform can serve as a useful basis for future studies on the effects of biaxial strain on VECs.
 Outside of the lab, I enjoy gaming with friends, hiking, and playing my favorite instrument, the bass guitar.